 In October 2020, four different subsets of defendants filed motions to dismiss the case.
 Among other things, they argued that they had not violated our clients “clearly established” rights and that our clients could not sue federal officers at all for past violations of their constitutional rights.
 We filed our principal opposition brief in November, arguing that our clients’ First Amendment right to freedom of speech and Fourth Amendment right against unreasonable seizure were so flagrantly violated that no reasonable officer could have believed this conduct was lawful, and we urged the court not to abdicate judicial responsibility to provide a remedy for the violation of constitutional rights—a remedy that is critical to avoiding brutality with impunity and to upholding the rule of law.

 On May 28, 2021, the court heard argument on all defendants’ motions to dismiss.
-On June 21, 2021, the court dismissed the constitutional claims against all of the federal officials, holding that federal officials cannot be sued for monetary compensation for violating constitutional rights whenever they do so against a crowd near the White House because of inherent presidential security implications, regardless of whether security actually justified the attack.
-The court also dismissed our claims seeking an order to prevent future attacks and our conspiracy claims.
+On June 21, 2021, the court dismissed the constitutional damages claims against all of the federal officials, holding that federal officials cannot be sued for monetary compensation for violating constitutional rights whenever they do so against a crowd near the White House because of inherent presidential security implications, regardless of whether security actually justified the attack.
+The court also dismissed our conspiracy claims.
 The ruling permitted First Amendment claims to proceed against District of Columbia officers who deployed tear gas against demonstrators fleeing the federal attack (because the D.C. officers were local rather than federal).
 But the Court also ruled that the Fourth Amendment does not protect against excessive force used to disperse people rather than to detain them.